Tommy Prince: Access to Government Programs

 Adjusting to civilian life was not easy for Prince after World War II and Korea, and with painfully arthritic knees as a result of the long, harsh conditions during his military service, his capabilities were limited.
 Although he had been granted a small military disability pension due to his knee injuries, as a First Nations member he was unable to access other programs.
-Prince was effectively denied access to the special Canadian armed forces WWII veteran benefits programs, which included WWII veterans employment programs, WWII veterans educational support, land purchase support for WWII military veterans, and supplementary income support programs for WWII veterans.
-The information and application forms for these programs were available only at local Royal Canadian Legion chapters.
-First Nations members were forbidden entrance to Royal Canadian Legion locations under the terms of the Indian Act, as alcohol was present on Legion premises.
-For this reason, Royal Canadian Legion chapters maintained their own bylaws forbidding the presence of First Nations members due to alcohol on the premises.
+Prince was effectively denied access to the special Canadian armed forces WWII veteran benefits programs, which included employment programs, educational support, land purchase grants, and supplementary income support programs.
+The information and application forms for these programs were available only at local Royal Canadian Legion branches, but First Nations members were forbidden entrance to Legion locations under the terms of the Indian Act, as alcohol was present.
+For this reason, Legion chapters maintained their own bylaws forbidding the presence of First Nations members.
 These bylaws were formally removed nation-wide in 1966, some 20 years after the end of WWII.
-The requirement by the government to access special war veterans programs solely through Royal Canadian Legion premises, where First Nations veterans were forbidden entrance, appeared to those veterans to have been designed as a ruse to exclude First Nations from participation.
+The requirement by the government to access special war veterans programs solely through Legion premises, where First Nations veterans were forbidden entrance, appeared to those veterans to have been deliberately designed to exclude First Nations from participation.